silvia-odwyer/gdl/README.md

 cargo run --release
 ```

+See the [examples dir](https://github.com/silvia-odwyer/gdl/tree/master/crate/examples) for more examples.

 ### Why GDL?
-A common issue among bloggers is resizing graphics for social media, as well as designing entire batches of graphics for large
+Designing batches of graphics for large numbers of blog posts can be quite cumbersome for bloggers and freelance writers.
+Hence why I created GDL.

-numbers of blog posts.
-This does not attempt to be a full-fledged graphic design solution, but rather an aid to those who
-want to create graphics-on-the-fly quickly and in large quantities.
+This does not attempt to be a full-fledged graphic design solution, but rather an aid to those who want to create graphics-on-the-fly quickly and in large quantities.

-GDL can be used in-tandem with the Photon image processing library for combined effects and further image manipulation at a lower level.
-GDL intends to be a wrapper over Photon, perfect for developers who wish to incorporate high-level graphic design functionality into their web apps and native apps.

 #### Work-In-Progress
 This is a work-in-progress, therefore the API will likely break in future versions until it reaches 1.0.0.

-Text-positioning, centering, scaling to fit the size of the image is heavily being worked on at the moment,
-so if you notice this to be an issue, it is being looked at.
+#### WebAssembly
+Coming soon:tm:

+The WebAssembly version of this library will make use of the browser's canvas, for rapid graphic creation in the browser.

 <!--
 ### Native Use